Lydoche/Normative_modelling/README.md

 This notebook performs normative modelling analysis on data from EU-AIMS consortium and Robert Debré Hospital (Paris) for ASD study.

 ## Data
-Data includes cortical thickness/surface areas and demographic/clinical informations for all subjects.
+Data includes cortical thickness, surface areas and demographic, clinical informations for all subjects.

 Note that autism scores are only available for EU-AIMS data.
 Description of these scores can be found in the data folder.